Shavkatjon-O/data-strcutures-and-algorithms/README.md

 ## Basics of Data Structures
 ### Introduction

-What is a data structure?
+What is a Data Structure?

-A **data structure** is a way of organizing and storing data to perform operations efficiently.
+A **Data Structure** is a way of organizing and storing data to perform operations efficiently.
 It defines the relationship and operations that can be performed on the data, providing a means to access and manipulate it in a structured and organized manner.

 > Examples include **arrays**, **linked lists**, **stacks**, and **queues**.